Central Java: Culture

 Central Java is considered to be the heart of the Javanese culture.
 The ideal conduct and moral of the courts (such as politeness, nobility and grace) has a tremendous influence on the people.
 They are known as soft-spoken, very polite, extremely class-conscious, apathetic, down-to-earth, etc. These stereotypes form what most non-Javanese see as the "Javanese Culture", when in fact, not all Javanese behave in such manner as most Javanese are far from the court culture.

 Mapping the Javanese cultures

 The Javanese cultural area can be divided into three distinct main regions: Western, Central, and Eastern Javanese culture or in their Javanese names as Ngapak, Kejawèn and Arèk.
 The boundaries of these cultural regions coincide with the isoglosses of the Javanese dialects.
-Cultural areas west of Dieng Plateau and Pekalongan Regency are considered Ngapak whereas the border of the eastern cultural areas or Arèk lies in East Java.
+Cultural areas west of Dieng Plateau, Pekalongan, and Kebumen regencies are considered Ngapak whereas the border of the eastern cultural areas or Arèk lies in East Java.
 Consequently, culturally, Central Java consists of two cultures, while the Central Javanese Culture proper is not entirely confined to Central Java.